 Has Adidas Run Out of Kit Ideas for Arsenal & Manchester United?

-- Adidas' Retro Kit Trend: Adidas is increasingly revisiting iconic patterns from the 1990s for top clubs like Arsenal and Manchester United, raising questions about originality.
+- Recurring Retro Designs: Adidas is increasingly relying on retro-inspired football kits, specifically revisiting iconic patterns from the 1990s for top clubs like Arsenal and Manchester United.

-- Manchester United's 'Snowflake' Pattern: Manchester United's iconic 1990-92 'snowflake' away kit pattern has been a recurring inspiration for Adidas, featuring in the club's away kits for two consecutive seasons.
+- Manchester United's 'Snowflake' Pattern: Manchester United's iconic 1990-92 'snowflake' away kit design has been a recurring source of inspiration for Adidas, which has used the pattern as the basis for the club's away kit for two consecutive seasons.

 Retro-inspired football kits are more popular than ever, but a question is beginning to emerge: are brands, particularly Adidas, relying too heavily on past glories instead of creating new iconic designs for their top clubs?